jessmar94/bookmark-challenge/README.md

 User flow:
 1. Visit the new bookmark page
 2. Submit a new bookmark with an invalid url
 3. See an error message and don't see the invalid bookmark in the full list of bookmarks

+# User Story 6
+As a user
+So I can make notes about my bookmark
+I want to add a comment to a bookmark

+- A bookmark can have many comments --> one-many relationship
+- A comment belongs to a bookmark